This blog may contain affiliate links. Read our disclosure policy for more info.

-- Lack of “island vibe”
+- Lack of an “island vibe”

-The Wailoaloa Beach area in Nadi is very nice with a good beach and several hotels in a row offering a good selection of restaurants all within walking distance.
-In this area, there are a few hotels but my recommended ones are:
+The Wailoaloa Beach area in Nadi is very nice with a good beach and several hotels all lined up in a row.
+When it comes to grabbing a bite to eat, there’s also a good selection of restaurants that are all within walking distance, such as Vasaqa Fiji, which serves some of the best tender pork we’ve ever had!

 Budget: Bamboo Backpackers

-Dorms go for as little as $16 FJD and private rooms are $55 FJD for one person.
+Dorms go for as little as $20 FJD and private rooms are $65 FJD for one person.

 Mid-range Price: Smugglers Cove

 If you want to catch a ferry to one of the islands, you may need to stay a night or two in Denarau before or after your island stay due to limited ferry timetables.
-Many vacationers often stay in Denarau for a couple nights before heading out to the islands.
-Here, they can do some shopping and prepare for their island getaway.
+We’ve found that many vacationers often stay in Denarau for a couple of nights before heading out to the islands.
+While here, they usually do some shopping and prepare for their island getaway!

-Benefits of staying in Denarau
+Benefits of staying in Denarau:

 - Lots of hotels to choose from

-- close proximity to the Nadi airport and Port Denarau
+- Close proximity to the Nadi airport and Port Denarau

-- good value hotels with luxury pools and services
+- Good value hotels with luxury pools and services

-- ideal location for day trips and excursions
+- Ideal location for day trips and excursions

-Disadvantages of staying in Denarau
+Disadvantages of staying in Denarau:

-- No island vibe
+- No “island vibe”

-- very touristic with little to no locals around
+- Very touristic with little to no locals around

-- limited beach access
+- Limited beach access

-- no “budget” accommodation options (for budget options, stay in Nadi which is nearby)
+- No “budget” accommodation options (for budget options, stay in Nadi which is nearby)

 Mid-range Price: Radisson Blu Resort Fiji